nicolasdao/now-flow/README.md

 If you're using the serverless web framework [Webfunc](https://github.com/nicolasdao/webfunc), the above command will also make sure that the property `env.active` of the _now.json_ is also set to `production` before deploying.

 # FAQ
+## What Problems Does NowFlow Solve?

+TL;DR - It removes all the manual steps required before deploying to a specific environment (e.g. updating the `start` task in the package.json, changing the config in the now.json) and it adds support for Google Cloud Functions reacting to other events than an HTTPS request.

+Out-of-the-box, [__*Zeit now-CLI*__](https://zeit.co/now) does not offer any opiniated way to organize your variables on a per environment basis (e.g. database credentials, keys, ...).
+As of version 9.2.5, bugs still exist to deploy to AWS lambdas, and no support is provided to make functions deployed to Google Cloud to react to other events than an HTTPS request (e.g. Google Cloud Functions can react to Pub/Sub topics great for event-driven architecture, Google Storage or Firebase database changes).
+NowFlow enables all those features by simply configuring your traditional __now.json__.
+This is an opiniated design choice that contrast with maintaining multiple now.json files (e.g. now.dev.json, now.staging.json, now.prod.json, ...) mainly driven by the desire to make working on the localhost easier as well as complying to what the now infrastructure already understand.
+If your interested in multiple now.json per environment, check the awesome project created by [Jesse Ditson](https://github.com/jesseditson) called [now-deploy](https://github.com/jesseditson/now-deploy).

+To understand a bit more how NowFlow works, let's have a look at all the manual steps that would be required before being able to deploy to a specific environment (e.g. staging vs production) using the simple `now` command line:

+1. Update the `start` script in the _package.json_ specific to your environment if you deploy to Zeit Now (e.g. production: `"start": "NODE_ENV=production node index.js"`, staging: `"start": "NODE_ENV=staging node index.js"`, localhost: `"start": "node-dev index.js"`).
+2. If you're deploying to [Google Cloud Functions](https://cloud.google.com/functions/), you might need to configure the `gcp` property in the _now.json_.
+3. If you're using the [Webfunc](https://github.com/nicolasdao/webfunc) serverless web framework, then you also need to set up the `env.active` property to the target environment in the _now.json_.
+4. Run the right command (e.g. `now` if deploying to [Zeit Now](https://zeit.co/now), and `now gcp` if deploying to [Google Cloud Functions](https://cloud.google.com/functions/)).
+5. Potentially _alias_ your deployment if your're deploying to [Zeit Now](https://zeit.co/now):
+> - Update the `alias` property of the _now.json_ file to the alias name specific to your environment.
+> - Run `now alias`

+This process is obviously proned to errors.
+It is also tedious if you're deploying often.
+This is why we created __*now-flow*__.

 ## How Does NowFlow Work?
 NowFlow makes sure that both your _package.json_ and your _now.json_ are configured properly based on the environment you're targeting.
 It does that in 2 steps:
 1. Create a temporary backup of your files in case something goes wrong.
 That's why you should see that during your deployment, the following 2 files are created: __*.package.backup.json*__, __*.now.backup.json*__.
 Those files will automatically deleted if the deployment is successful.